fecampossantos/aion/docs/USER_GUIDE.md

 ## Time Tracking

-The timer is the core feature of Chrono, allowing precise time tracking for any task.
+The timer is the core feature of Aion, allowing precise time tracking for any task.

 ### Using the Timer